lindbrook/packageRank/README.md

 record traffic to what was previously called RStudio’s [CRAN mirror](http://cran.rstudio.com) and which is now called the [“0-Cloud” mirror](http://cloud.r-project.org) “sponsored by RStudio”.
-Logs for the previous day are generally posted around 17:00 (UTC).
+Logs for the previous day are generally posted by 17:00 UTC.
 Updated results for functions that rely on ‘cranlogs’ are generally available soon thereafter.

 ### I - getting started